the Horizon– Today, write with a root in the real-world

 – Ernest Hemingway

-It’s a biggest drawback for one who aspires to be a writer.
+It’s the biggest drawback for one who aspires to be a writer.

 Now I’m at a total loss as I can’t recall any conversation even between my family members let alone of strangers.
 Now I understand why I’m so poor in writing.